evananann/tp/docs/UserGuide.md

 ##### Java

 > A programming language and platform that PingBook is built on.
 Your computer needs Java installed for PingBook to work, just as you need a PDF reader to open a PDF.
-We need **Java 17** specifically.
+You need **Java 17** specifically.

 ##### JDK (Java Development Kit)

 > The full package that installs Java on your computer.
-When this guide says "install Java 17," it means install the JDK version 17.
+When this guide says "install Java 17," it means installing the JDK version 17.

 ##### Command